marscher/progress_reporter/README.rst

                 job()
                 self._progress_update(1, stage=1)

 Since version 2.0 there is also a version of the this class suitable for compositions.
-Note that

 .. code:: python

     from progress_reporter import ProgressReporter_

     class Estimator(object):